udoschneider/RenoirSt/docs/tutorial/Tutorial - Part III.md

 	declare: [ :cssBuilder |
 		cssBuilder
 			declareRuleSetFor: [ :selector | selector id: #oop ]
-			with: [ :style :constants | style color: constants >> #colors >> #red ]
+			with: [ :style | style color: #red ]
 		]
-	forMediaMatching: [ :queryBuilder :constants | queryBuilder type: constants >> #print ];
+	forMediaMatching: [ :queryBuilder | queryBuilder type: #print ];
 	build
 ```

 To use media queries in the library just send the message `declare:forMediaMatching:` to the builder.
-The first closure is evaluated with an instance of a `CascadingStyleSheetBuilder` and the second one with a builder of media queries (and optionally constants access).
+The first closure is evaluated with an instance of a `CascadingStyleSheetBuilder` and the second one with a builder of media queries.

 The media query builder will match any media type by default.
 To specify a media type just send it the message `type:` with the corresponding media type.
-The `constants` argument provides easy access to the following media types:
+You can provide the following media types by keyword:
 `braille`, `embossed`, `handheld`, `print`, `projection`, `screen`, `speech`, `tty` and `tv`.

 The media query builder supports a variety of messages for additional conditions (called media features).
 Media features are used in expressions to describe requirements of the output device.